 The Industrial Revolution dramatically changed agriculture in India and produced significant changes.
 People involved in agricultural production left the farms to work in city factories.
 As such, fewer people were required for the production of more agricultural crops to gain an increasing number of consumers.

 Production of high- yielding crops and improved variety of seeds was encouraged by the Central and the State Government.
-Indian Council of Agricultural Research, Punjab Agricultural University (Ludhiana) and G.B.
+Indian Council of Agricultural Research, Punjab Agricultural University (Ludhiana), and G.B.
 Pant Agricultural University (Pantnagar) were also involved in developing and importing new hybrid varieties as per Indian conditions and requirements.

-In order to produce higher yields of crops, numerous agricultural practices are required.
+To produce higher yields of crops, numerous agricultural practices are required.
 One of the important criteria includes the selection and breeding of genetically superior cultivars.

 The advances in the field of genetics have led to the possibility to breed some of the desirable characteristics into plants.
 These desirable characteristics have resulted from mutation and can be transferred from one plant to any other plant using recombinant DNA technology.

 To know more about the DNA Technology bill, visit the linked article